Skip to main content

 Trip highlights

-• Traverse Patagonia from the remote northern part to the south
+• Traverse Patagonia from the remote north to the south, covering ground most Patagonia trips never reach

-• Marvel at the magnificent Perito Moreno Glacier
+• Marvel at the magnificent Perito Moreno Glacier, one of the few glaciers in the world still advancing

 Meals: L,D

 This morning we will set out by car from our lodge, which faces the Northern Patagonian Icecap, for a short drive before starting the day's walk.
 Our route takes us to a stunning viewpoint, where we will be rewarded with views of the icecap and its impressive glaciers - Leones, Nef and Soler.
 Patagonia’s highest peak, Mount San Valentín (4058m), looms large on the horizon.
 We'll also be on the lookout for fossils; remnants of an age when these mountains were at the bottom of the ocean.
 The presence of sea fossils indicates that the Andes mountain chain rose very rapidly from the sea, and is a reminder of the enormity of the forces which created this magnificent landscape.
-After a fulfilling walk, we will return to the hospitality of our lodge to watch the sun set over the vast Patagonian wilderness.
+After a fulfilling walk, we will return to the hospitality of our lodge for a hot spa (book in advance) and to watch the sun set over the vast Patagonian wilderness.
+Overnight: Terra Luna Lodge or similar

 Meals: B,L,D